 The local population of desert tortoises in the nearby Mojave Desert is estimated to have declined as much as 90 percent in the past 20 years.
 San Diego Zoo Global operates the Desert Tortoise Conservation Center (DTCC) in Las Vegas, Nevada.
 Each year, about 1,000 desert tortoises end up at the DTCC.
 Many suffer from improper diet and care, including lack of sunlight.
 The DTCC is the only authorized organization permitted to take in these animals, rehabilitate them, and legally return healthy individuals to the wild through a structured research program to ensure their success.

 In April 2011, 36 desert tortoises were returned to the Nevada desert.
-Each tortoise carries a VHS radio transmitter on its back so that our researchers can gather data about their movements and habitat choices.
-Please don’t take home—or even pick up—any desert tortoises you find because they are a threatened species protected by the Endangered Species Act.
+Each tortoise carries a VHF radio transmitter on its back so that our researchers can gather data about their movements and habitat choices.
+Please don’t take home—or even pick up—any desert tortoises you find, because they are a threatened species protected by the Endangered Species Act.
 Taking, harming, and even approaching these reptiles in the wild is illegal, and keeping them as pets is strictly regulated by the California Department of Fish and Game and the Nevada Department of Wildlife.

 In our own backyard, we are working to save local southwestern pond turtles, San Diego’s only native freshwater turtle.
 Normally found in pools within natural streams and sloughs, pond turtles are becoming rare within coastal southern California.
 Among the nonnative species that compete with pond turtles for food, or might eat them, are green sunfish, American bullfrogs, African clawed frogs, red-eared sliders, and crayfish.